Author: Randeep Singh / go to all articles on Yoga Concepts

 fostering successful relationships,

 and in general, coping well, and living long.
 Pessimists are less likely to survive major surgery, for example.
+Negative positive thinking affect every aspect of your life.

 The antidote for destructive thoughts is cultivating constructive ones.
 To help you do that, Seymour Epstein, Ph.
 D., professor of psychology at the University of Massachusetts and author of You’re Smarter Than You Think, adapted the following quiz from a psychological test he uses to help patients strengthen their coping skills.
 This exercise will tell you how positive (constructive) a thinker you are overall and identify the areas that could stand some pumping up.